Paleoclim-CNRS/Paleoclim-CNRS.github.io/_documentation-model/FOAM.md

 Please note that the FOAM source code is not freely available.
 The code developer, [Robert Jacob](https://www.anl.gov/profile/robert-l-jacob), plans to upload it on GitHub soon.
 In the meantime, you can contact [me](https://alexpohl.github.io/) if you are interested in collaborating, obtaining the model code and accessing the CCUB cluster.

-The tutorial is designed as follows: baseline instructions are given for the fully coupled model (with deep ocean), and additional details are provided where applicable (in bold) for the slab mixed-layer ocean model.
+The tutorial is designed as follows: baseline instructions are given for the fully coupled model (with deep ocean), and additional details are provided where applicable (in bold font) for the slab mixed-layer ocean model.

+# Fully coupled vs. slab model

+As previously mentioned, the FOAM model can be run with a deep ocean or with a slab mixed-layer ocean.

+In the fully-coupled model with deep ocean, ocean dynamics is resolved.
+In the slab mixed-layer version, the oceanic component consists in a 50-m deep ocean layer; ocean currents are not represented and the ocean heat transport is represented using diffusion.

+The fully coupled model supposedly provides more realistic, and more mechanistic results.
+It requires a longer model integration time: 2000 to 3000 model years, or equivalently ca. 4 wall-clock days, to reach deep ocean thermal equilibrium.

+The slab model is much lighter; it requires 50 years to reach equilibrium, or 4 wall-clock hours.

+See Pohl et al. [Pohl, A., Donnadieu, Y., Le Hir, G., Buoncristiani, J.F. and Vennin, E. 2014.
+Effect of the Ordovician paleogeography on the (in)stability of the climate.
+Climate of the Past, 10, 2053–2066](https://cp.copernicus.org/articles/10/2053/2014/) for an analysis of the differences between the two model version.

 # Requirements